Supporting a Public Education and Advocacy Campaign for Early Childhood

 In order for the Act to fulfill its promise, substantial funding is needed.
 In 2019, the District’s Mayor and Council included $15.8 million in their FY20 budget, including more than $9 million for child care subsidies and compensation for early educators.

 With support from the Foundation, a variety of organizations engaged D.C. residents to share diverse perspectives on the importance of these programs with District decision-makers.
-The public education and advocacy campaign‘s Executive Committee includes DC Working Families, Jews United for Justice, SPACEs (Safe Places for the Advancement of Community and Equity) in Action, the DC Fiscal Policy Institute, DC Action for Children and the DC Early Learning Collaborative.
+The public education and advocacy campaign‘s Executive Committee includes DC Action for Children, SPACEs (Safe Places for the Advancement of Community and Equity) in Action, the DC Fiscal Policy Institute, the DC Early Learning Collaborative and the Early Childhood Innovation Network.

 Many other organizations, including but not limited to the Foundation’s early learning policy and practice partners, are part of a large coalition that is working to advance comprehensive early childhood solutions.
 With funding from the Foundation, the coalition is working to engage and build the capacity of several additional community-based organizations to give even more community residents a platform to share their perspectives on the importance of the early years: Advocates for Justice and Education; Fair Budget Coalition; Mamatoto Village; Many Languages, One Voice; Mary’s Center; and Parents Amplifying Voices in Education.
 The coalition also works with Council for a Strong America to mobilize high-level “unexpected” champions (especially those in business) to underscore the importance of helping children get a strong start in life.